Jubilee 2000 can help you get a £10,000 loan to pay off your debts:

 Also known as debt stacking, the avalanche method works by paying off your debts, starting with the highest interest rate first and is a 3-step method:

-As you move to pay off each outstanding debt, it means that you free up spare funds to channel into the next debt, a strategy proven to pay off your creditors quickly.
+As you pay off each outstanding debt, you free up spare funds to channel into the next debt, a strategy proven to help you pay your creditors quickly.

 The snowball method:

-With the snowball method, you start repaying the smallest debts and work your way up to paying off the largest of debts.
+With the snowball method, you start repaying the smallest debts and work your way up to paying off the largest.

 As with the avalanche method, there are three steps: